 Build a Loyal Relationship with New and Existing Customers

 You’ve spent the ad dollars to attract new customers, convinced them to make a purchase through hard work on perfecting your site, executed delivery of the product or service, and ultimately delighted the customer with a great experience.
 Don’t let the hard work and cost of providing that experience go to waste by failing to provide a loyalty program for your customers.
 Loyalty programs can increase revenue and the size of your customer base over time.
 And they can give you data on how best to personalize marketing to your existing customers.

-Personalize Your Site with Great Search and Filtering
+Personalize Your Site with Great Search, Filtering, and Product Recommendations

 The ability to leverage social media for online retailers can often seem like a secret recipe only known to a select few, but the reality is that turning social media value into sales is a matter of old-fashioned attention to detail.

 Word on the Street

 Social media is the new "word of mouth."
 Get into that conversation by making sure your customers can share and like your business across all of the major social media platforms in your country or region.
 Make sure that on each of these sites, you have a channel, page, or handle for your business, preferably one managed at least part time by a paid professional on staff.
 One last reminder: Don’t forget video platforms, such as YouTube or TikTok, play a role in helping customers make purchasing decisions.